harishgobugari/SSEETL/README.md

 ### Best practices include:

 - Utilizing environment secrets and variables instead of embedding them directly into scripts.
 For instance, managing credentials and access tokens securely.

+- Using separate branches for new features instead of relying on a single branch.

 - Conducting thorough testing to validate functionality before moving to different environments.